 Canyon Ski Resort, Alberta’s largest non-mountain downhill ski resort is super family friendly.
 It’s less costly than the bigger resorts, and is way less crowded.
 Canyon sports all you want in a ski hill – good terrain, equipment rentals, lessons and a snow tubing park.
 Kids 5-years-old and under ski free with a paying adult anytime.
 On Sundays, if you buy a family pass (only $130 for four immediate family members – one must be a parent), you get a free family ski or snowboard lesson included.

-New Year’s Eve is hard for families to celebrate in a big way, but if you head to Sylvan Lake, you can skate on the lake and take in the Sylvan Lake Kid’s Count Down Party at 6 p.m.
+New Year’s Eve is hard for families to celebrate in a big way, but if you head to Sylvan Lake on New Years Day, you can skate on the lake and ring in the New Year with their 7pm fireworks dispaly from the pier.

 What are your plans between Christmas and New Years?